amandawithrow/VBA-hw/README.md

   -the total stock volume of the stock

-*You should also have conditional formatting that will highlight positive change in green and negative change in red
+*conditional formatting that will highlight positive change in green and negative change in red

-*Your solution will also be able to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume"
+*able to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume"

-*script runns on every worksheet just by running it once.
+*script runs on every worksheet just by running it once.